capralifecycle/liflig-messaging/README.md

 ### Publishing to a message topic

-The `Topic` interface from `liflig-messaging-api` represents a pub-sub message topic.
+The `Topic` interface from `liflig-messaging-core` represents a pub-sub message topic.
 `liflig-messaging-awssdk` provides `SnsTopic`, an implementation of this interface for AWS SNS (Simple Notification Service).